-Layers used to refer in an intuitive way the data to be visualized.
+Layers that are used to refer in an intuitive way how the data is to be visualized.
 Reference layers are usually:

-- topographic polygon layers (showing the boundaries of areas like in the example polygons), sometimes with a label configured (as in the example) - grid layers which can present different detail information at different zoom levels.
-In Geo DMS applications one or a set of reference layers is often configured as default layer (see the modeler's reference for how to configure a default layer).
+- topographic polygon layers (showing the boundaries of areas like in the example above), sometimes with a label configured (as in the example) - Grid layers which can present different detail information at different zoom levels.

+In GeoDMS applications one or a set of reference layers is often configured as default layer (see the modeler's guide for how to configure a default layer).
 The default layer (set) has by default one entry in the legend.